UPPMAX/uppmax_intro_python/reflections/20240118/README.md

 I had even less to do.
 It was quite dull for me.
 I did not want to do something else, to maintain focus.

+I commonly, but not always, instructed the helpers to do something like this:
+'Go through rooms x to y to observe (1) the atmosphere of the room, (2) if the learners know what to do.
+Do not lecture the learners'.
+I am unsure if all helpers understood and I cannot check that either.
+Maybe next time ask:

+- Q: What is the purpose of visiting the breakout rooms?
+- A: To check if the learners can work and do so in a welcoming way
+- Q: If, in a breakout room, the learners appear to be concentrated, what do you do?
+- A: Do not disturb and move to the next breakout room: you've seen they can work
+- Q: If, in a breakout room, two learners are discussing something.
+They, however, have reached a wrong conclusion.
+What do you do?
+- A: Do not disturb and move to the next breakout room: you've seen they can work
+- Q: If, in a breakout room, two learners have an unfriendly argument, what do you do?
+- A: Do something about this.
+This is up to you.
+Either handle this yourself or ask me to take care of it.
+Always let me know
+- Q: If, in a breakout room, two learners are discussing Pokemon, what do you do?
+- A: Do something about this to set them back to work in a friendly way
+- Q: If, in a breakout room, only one learner has no camera, what do you do?
+- A: Do not disturb and move to the next breakout room: you have no evidence they cannot work
+- Q: If, in a breakout room, both learners have no camera, what do you do?
+- A: Do not disturb and move to the next breakout room: you have no evidence they cannot work
+- Q: If, in a breakout room, one or both learners ask a question to you.
+What do you do?
+- A: Determine if you should answer: have they discussed together already?
+If yes, help them arrive at finding the right answer.
+Only give a direct answer as a last option

 While the learners did their exercises, twice I went through all the breakout rooms anyways.
 I felt blind and the need to sample at least once or twice.
 I took care to go in each room with a neutral